Ex-Dallas officer who killed neighbor found guilty of murder

-DALLAS (AP) — A white former Dallas police officer who shot to death an unarmed black neighbor after she said she mistook his apartment for her own was convicted of murder Tuesday in a verdict that prompted tears of relief from his family and chants of “Black Lives Matter” from a crowd outside the courtroom.
+DALLAS (AP) — A white former Dallas police officer who shot her black unarmed neighbor to death after, she said, mistaking his apartment for her own was convicted of murder Tuesday in a verdict that prompted tears of relief from his family and chants of “black lives matter” from a crowd outside the courtroom.

-The same jury that found Amber Guyger guilty in the September 2018 death of her upstairs neighbor, Botham Jean, will consider her fate after hearing additional testimony starting Tuesday afternoon.
-She could be sentenced to from five to 99 years in prison under Texas law.
+The same jury that found Amber Guyger guilty in the September 2018 death of her upstairs neighbor, Botham Jean, will consider her fate after hearing additional testimony that started Tuesday afternoon.
+Her sentence could range from five years to life in prison under Texas law.

 The jury took a matter of hours to convict Guyger, 31, after six days of testimony.